thuynguyentud/Solving-facility-location-decision-problem-using-Python-Gurobi/README.md

 # 📦 Facility Location Optimization with Python & Gurobi

 This project is a hands-on implementation of the **Facility Location Problem (FLP)** using Python and the Gurobi optimization solver.
 The scenarios and data used are based on a case study from the [MITx MicroMasters program in Supply Chain Management](https://micromasters.mit.edu/scm/), module [Supply Chain Design](https://www.edx.org/learn/supply-chain-design/massachusetts-institute-of-technology-supply-chain-design), which I took in 2022.
+This project is for educational and personal portfolio use only.

 ---